-The1st level of differentiation is geography or location.
-Most companies domiciled in the United States are listed on one of the US stock exchanges such as NYSE, Nasdaq etc. Keep in mind, in today’s globalized world, you will also come across foreign companies listed on US stock markets.
+The 1st level of differentiation is geography or location.
+Most companies domiciled in the United States are on one of the US stock exchanges such as NYSE, Nasdaq.
+Keep in mind, in today’s globalized world, you will also come across foreign companies listed on US stock markets.
 The companies based out of Europe or Asia are listed on stock exchanges in those regions.
-More often than not, you will also see a fund for Emerging markets that has companies from countries such as Brazil, Russia, India, China and South Africa (BRICS).
+Usually, you will see a fund for emerging markets that have companies from countries such as Brazil, Russia, India, China and South Africa (BRICS).

 You get the point: Location.

 The 2nd level of differentiation is the size.
 We can group publicly traded companies into 3 different categories based on market capitalization: Large-cap, Mid-cap, and Small-cap.
 Large-cap is short for Large Market Capitalization.
 Think of it this way — you can relate to the size of companies based on its revenues or sales figures.
 The financial market determines that based on market capitalization i.e. shares outstanding X price per share.

 A company with a market capitalization of >$10 billion is called Large-cap.
 Common names include Walmart, Apple, Alphabet, Microsoft, Ford, GE, JPMorgan Chase etc. Mid-cap (Middle Market capitalization), usually have a market capitalization between $2 billion and $10 billion.
 Small-cap (Small Market Capitalization) is usually below $2 billion.
 Large-cap is considered more stable and less risky compared to Mid-cap and Small-cap.
 Mid-cap comes after Large-cap in terms of riskiness and Small-cap companies are usually associated with the highest risk.

 The Second differentiator is Size.